scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 We then introduce available tools for the “recipe-based” creation of compute environments, attempting to demystify and provide a framework for thinking about *DevOps* (along with explaining what “DevOps” means!).
-We proceed to provide a brief review of existing projects, and how they are using these technologies.
+As a counterpoint to novel DevOps tools, we'll also examine the success of OSGeo-Live [OSGL]_ – a project that has managed to obtain and manage developer contributions for a large number of geospatial projects.
-In particular, we examine the success of OSGeo-Live [OSGL]_ – a project that has managed to attract developers from many projects through the use of commonly known skills like shell scripting.
+This is enabled through the use of commonly known skills like shell scripting, and is a model of complexity that can be managed *without* these more recent DevOps tools.
 Given our evaluation of a variety of technologies and use-cases, we present our current strategy for constructing the Berkeley Common Environment [BCE]_, along with general recommendations for building environments for your own use-cases.